insightfinder/InsightAgent/google-pubsub/README.md

 cd InsightAgent-master/
 ```

-If you do not need to distribute the replay script, you can skip to **Sending Data** below.

-2) Download the agent Code which will be distributed to other machines(not required if you have the offline installation package)
+2) Download the agent Code which will be distributed to other machines (not required if you have the offline installation package)
 ```
 cd deployment/DeployAgent/files/
 sudo -E ./downloadAgentSSL.sh